waldrain/waldrain.github.io/pv.md

 According to [echtsolar.de PV-Ertragsrechner](https://echtsolar.de/photovoltaik-rechner/ertrag),
 the yearly yield will be 2712 kWh with only 73 and 76 kWh per month in december and janaury, respectively, over 2.3 kWh per day.

+Comparing with the EGM + EGN consumption: in 2021, it was 1480 kWh for the entire year, ca. 4 kWh per day.

-Comparing with moniwonig yield; unfortunately, January is missing.
+Comparing with moniwonig yield; unfortunately, January 2022 is missing; the PV system was down then.
 Consumption C and average yield per day in kWh on various later dates early in the year:

 <center>